 No more servant leadership

-The Scrum Masters was often referred to as a “servant leader”.
-While the intention is to reflect that the Scrum Master influences, not through being the team’s manager but through their expertise in Scrum.
+The Scrum Master was often referred to as a “servant leader”.
+The intention is to reflect that the Scrum Master influences, not through being the team’s manager or a formal team lead with HR responsibilities, but through their expertise in Scrum.

 The removal of “servant leader” helps to reinforce that the Scrum Masters are “true leaders who serve the Scrum Team and the larger organisation” by “enabling the Scrum Team to improve its practices, within the Scrum framework” (p6, Scrum Guide 2020).